GET IN TOUCH

-When you owe tax debt in Iowa, the Department of Revenue can take money directly from your bank account through a bank levy.
-This action is serious because it can freeze your funds without a court order and leave you unable to access money you need for everyday expenses.
+When you owe tax debt in Iowa, the Iowa Department of Revenue can take money directly from your bank account through a bank levy.
+This action is serious because it can freeze your funds and leave you unable to access money you need for everyday expenses.
 Understanding how this process works is the first step in preparing a defense and protecting your financial situation.

 A bank levy differs from other collection actions, like a lien or wage garnishment.
 Under Iowa law, the department can send notice by mail and then require your bank to freeze and transfer funds from your account.
 Levies may apply to checking, savings, or even business accounts, and the balance taken can include not only the tax debt you owe but also penalties, interest, and fees.
-Certain assets, such as supplemental security income or other federal payments, may be exempt, but taxpayers must respond quickly to claim those protections.
+Certain assets may be exempt, but taxpayers must respond quickly to claim those protections.

 This guide will explain the levy process step by step, outline your rights under Iowa law, and review the options available to stop or release a levy.
-By learning how the system works and what exceptions apply, individuals and businesses can better prepare, avoid common errors, and consider other options such as payment plans or bankruptcy.
-The goal is to help you respond effectively, protect assets, and work toward satisfying your debt without letting frozen accounts or final notice letters take you by surprise.
+By learning how the system works and what exceptions apply, individuals and businesses can better prepare, avoid common errors, and consider options such as payment plans.
+The goal is to help you respond effectively, protect assets, and work toward satisfying your debt without letting frozen accounts or collection notices take you by surprise.

 What Is an Iowa Tax Bank Levy?

-An Iowa tax bank levy is a legal action that allows the Iowa Department of Revenue to collect unpaid tax debt directly from a taxpayer’s bank account.
-Unlike other collection tools, this process does not require a court order.
+An Iowa tax bank levy is a legal action that allows the Iowa Department of Revenue to collect unpaid tax debt directly from a taxpayer's bank account.
 Once the levy is in place, money in the account may be frozen and used to satisfy the debt owed to the state.

 A levy is not the same as other collection actions: